bengtmartensson/IrpTransmogrifier/README.md

 There is also an XSLT stylesheet, which technically translates the XML to HTML, allowing for a user friendly reading of IrpProtocols.xml in the browser.

-The program is capable of reading and translating to and from the old format, sub-command `convertconfig`.

 ## Installation
 Unpack the binary distribution in a new, empty directory.
 Start the program by invoking the wrapper